 Get a Referral – From a Professional!
-Ask an Aromatherapist, Herbalist, or Massage Therapist.
+Ask an Aromatherapist or Herbalist.
 Then, ask another.
 You can even ask me 🙂 Be sure to ask a practitioner that uses essential oils in a professional capacity, as opposed to someone who only knows enough to sell one particular brand.
 The best kind of opinion is one that is professional, unbiased, and free from any conflict of interest.

 The Essential Oil Brands I Recommend

 Without further ado, here are the brands I can confidently recommend based on the criteria above.
 None of these are affiliate links, and I don’t receive any compensation for recommending these (or any) brands.

 Aromatics International – http://www.aromatics.com